kcwebers/Simple-Glossary/README.md

 ### @app.route("/")

-"The "@" decorator associates this route with the function immediately following"
+"The "@" decorator associates this route with the function immediately following...
+We set up a routing rule using the "@" decorator with the route method: @app.route("/route_string").
+The routing rule is associated with the function immediately following it."
 - https://login.codingdojo.com/m/172/7219/52126

 In simpler terms, using ` @app.route() ` "catches" a url and then runs a block of code in association with that route.
 A complete app route might look like the following, where the route ` '/hello' ` is caught and a function is ran that ultimately returns the HttpResponse of ` Hello World! `